 Signs of Sugar Ants in Your Home

 The most apparent sign of sugar ants inside the home is active trailing.
-Unless active trails are noticed, missing a sugar ant issue can be easy, even when the nest is nearby or inside the home.
+Unless active trails are noticed, missing a sugar ant issue can be easy, even when the nest is nearby or inside the house.

 Inside, sugar ants like heat and can be found nesting in places like:

-• Under flooring
+- Under flooring

-• Near water heaters
+- Near water heaters

-• Around copper pipes
+- Around copper pipes

 Consider the time of year and rate the severity of the issue.
 Is it frequent and severe, or just a few here or there?
 If you notice an interior sugar ant issue in the wintertime, this is cause for concern.
 This could mean that you have an ant nest that has moved inside to overwinter.